-$$\pi(x_1 = 0, g = 1) = .2$$

-$\pi(x_1 = 0, g = 0) = .010$
+$$\pi(x_1 = 0, g = 1) = .2 \qquad \pi(x_1 = 0, g = 0) = .010$$

-$\pi(x_1 = 1, g = 1) = .4$ $\pi(x_1 = 1, g = 0) = .026$
+$$\pi(x_1 = 1, g = 1) = .4 \qquad \pi(x_1 = 1, g = 0) = .026$$

-For group 1, the discrete change of x_1 is .2 = .4 - .2 with an odds ratio for x_1 of 2.67 = (.4/.6)/(.2/.8).
+For group 1, the discrete change of $x_1$ is .2 = .4 - .2 with a corresponding odds ratio of 2.67 = (.4/.6)/(.2/.8).
 For group 0, the discrete change is .016 = .026 - .010 with an odds ratio of 2.64 = (.026/.974)/(.01/.99).
-Even though x_1 has a far bigger impact on the probability of y for group 1 than group 0 (.2 versus .016), the odds ratios are nearly identical for both groups.
+Even though $x_1$ has a far bigger impact on the probability of y for group 1 than group 0 (.2 versus .016), the odds ratios are nearly identical.
 Third, if the models includes interactions or polynomials, there is no simple way to express the total effect of those variables in using regression coefficients or odds ratios, while marginal effects on the probability can be computed that simultaneously to take into account all of the coefficients that include the variable.
 For example, the marginal effect of age simultaneously accounts for changes in age and age-squared.
 Finally, even if these issues are not a concern in your application, you must deal with the scalar identification of regression coefficients, which we referred to earlier.
 To illustrate this important issue, we consider alternative tests of the hypothesis that the regression coefficients for gender and obesity are equal for whites and nonwhites.

-Columns 9 and 10 of table 3 contain results from standard Wald tests of H_0 : $\beta_k^{\rm W} = \beta_k^{\rm N}$.
+Columns 9 and 10 of table 3 contain results from standard Wald tests of $H_0: \gamma_k^W = \gamma_k^N$ .
 If these tests were appropriate, which they are not due to the scalar identification of the coefficients, we would conclude that the protective effects of being female are significantly larger for whites than nonwhites (p < .01) and that the health costs of obesity are significantly greater for whites than nonwhites (p < .01).
 This contradicts our conclusions using discrete changes in table 5.
-The ADC for obesity is .022 larger for whites than nonwhites, but the difference is not significant (p = .41); similarly the DCM is .032 larger for whites (p = .26).
-The ADC and DCM for being female are about .04 less negative for nonwhites than whites, but the differences are not significant (p = .09; p = .07).
+The ADC for obesity is .022 larger for whites than nonwhites, but the difference is not significant (p = .41); similarly the DCM is .032 larger for whites than whites, but the differences are not significant (p = .09; p = .07).

 Allison (1999) showed that standard tests comparing regression coefficients across groups confound groups differences in the coefficients with groups differences in residual variation (see section 2).
-He proposed a test of the equality of coefficients across groups that is unaffected by group differences in unobserved heterogeneity.
+He proposed a test that is unaffected by group differences in unobserved heterogeneity.
 This is accomplished by assuming that the regression coefficients for one or more regressors are equal across groups (see equation 10).
 While assuming the equality of regression coefficients across groups deals with the problem caused by the scalar identification of the coefficients, the results of the test depend on which variables are assumed to have equal effects.
-To illustrate this, we test the racial equality of regression coefficients for gender and obesity using three models that differ by which coefficients are assumed to be equal across groups.
+To illustrate this, we test the racial equality of regression coefficients for gender and obesity using three models that differ by which coefficients are assumed to be equal.